TheRealOne78/pybattery/readme.md

 In **Linux** and **macOS** run the python file with `python3 ./pybattery.py`.
 In Windows double click pybattery.py to execute it via python.

-For restoring the battery level to normal, `adb shell dumpsys battery restore` needs to be executed or Android has to be rebooted.
+For restoring the battery level to normal, `adb shell dumpsys battery reset` needs to be executed or Android has to be rebooted.

 ### Disclaimer and License
 Copyright (C) 2022 TheRealOne78<br>